haukened/rr-dns/docs/arc42.md

 ## 6.1 Incoming A/AAAA query

 - UDPServer receives binary query.
-- Parsed into a DNSQuery domain object.
+- Parsed into a Question domain object.
 - Resolver first checks ZoneCache for authoritative records.
 - If no authoritative records found, resolver checks DNS cache or queries upstream.
 - DNSResponse is created and encoded.